Startups have a lot on their mind apart from payroll management. So, finding a viable solution for payroll processing might be challenging.

 What is Payroll Management?

-Payroll Management, more or less, refers to the process of managing the financial records of a company's employees.
-Payroll Management consists of employees details like salaries, incentives, bonuses, deductions, and net pay.
-An employer must keep these records as directed by the law.
-If an employer fails to comply with the Income Tax laws related to employee records, the employer can be subject to legal consequences.
+Payroll Management refers to the process of managing the financial records of a company's employees.
+It consists of employees' details like salaries, incentives, bonuses, deductions, and net pay.

-There are multiple methods a small business can run their payroll management.
-To make it easier to decide what suits you best.
+There are multiple methods through which a small business can run payroll.

 Manual Payroll Management: